RabidChinchilla/test-GIT-repo/README.md

 a test of advanced git

-SOP
+SOP:

-stick to your own branch
+stick to your own branch,
-once done submit pull request
-once merged move on to next task
+once done submit pull request, once merged move on to next task,